-Atlantic hurricane season is June 1-November 30, with the majority of named storms occurring during the month of September.
-But it’s never too soon for Southwest Florida residents to make sure we have our hurricane preparation plans in place.
+Atlantic hurricane season is June 1-November 30, and the NOAA is predicting another active season in 2022.
+The majority of named storms occurring during the month of September, but it’s never too soon for Southwest Florida residents to make sure we have our hurricane preparation plans in place.
 In your storm strategies, we encourage you not to overlook one item that’s both costly and integral to your home comfort.
 Of course, we’re talking about your air conditioner.

 During a hurricane, your condenser (your air conditioner’s outdoor unit) is at the mercy of wind-blown debris, flooding and lightning strikes.
 A tropical system doesn’t have to be particularly ferocious in order to damage to an improperly secured air conditioner.
 If you’ve replaced your unit within the last few years, you know that this appliance represents a sizable investment.
 Whether your HVAC equipment is old or new, you don’t want to face the possibility of going without air conditioning in the wake of a tropical disaster.
 Especially when this scenario is preventable.